 Google Group Email List - Tosaeast1976We are utilizing the email feature of Google Groups to do our emailings.
 Those messages are archived on Google, but you need a Google ID in order to view them.
 If you don't wish to get one, no problem.
 We are archiving all the emails right here.
 Here are the messages we've sent in descending date sequence.
 Everyone who has given us an email is automatically added to this list.
 So if you haven't, please send us your email.

 If you're familiar with Google Groups, it's generally used as a forum for participants to email postings that are then seen by the entire group.
-However, we are simply using it for one-way messaging, mostly for important messages concerning the upcoming 40th reunion.
+However, we are simply using it for one-way messaging, mostly for important messages of interest to our class including future reunions and obituaries.

 In Memoriam - Teacher / Coach John Richmond03/16/2017